 Planning and publicising corporate events effectively and engaging people’s interest right from the start is critical to their success and is about far more than spending a fortune on a hot air balloon and a marching band.

-So, if you’re in need of event promotion ideas, take a look at the following 11 examples:
+So, if you’re in need of some creative corporate event ideas, take a look at the following 11 examples:

 1 – Powerful Invitations